Skip Navigation

 Talking Hands supports deaf and hearing-impaired people in Uganda.
 The foundation focuses on creating opportunities for and integrating deaf and hearing-impaired people into Ugandan society, for example by making education accessible.
 By supporting various projects with a holistic approach and collaboration with local partners, Talking Hands contributes to a better life for deaf and hearing-impaired people in Uganda.

-Powered by Deedmob Tools ·
+Powered by Deedmob tools ·